 4. Club Monaco

 Club Monaco is considered low-end luxury.
 Prices range from $50 to $500, depending on the item.
 You get what you pay for in terms of construction, fabric quality, and color.
-I love that they carry seasonal basics as well as statement pieces.
+This is an excellent store for neutral basics (classic blazers, layering camisoles, little black dresses) and desk to dinner dresses.

 5. Banana Republic

-Banana Republic took a turn for the better in 2020 and the clothing style and quality has noticeably improved.
-I recommend shopping in store if you can as the fabrics can be hit or miss, but I’ve had great luck with sweaters (shown above) and dresses.
+Banana Republic took a turn for the better and the quality has noticeably improved.
+The fabrics can be hit or miss, but I’ve had great luck with sweaters and dresses.

 7. Veronica Beard